 WNBA (Women’s National Basketball Association)

-Slightly different from the tournament for men, the girls will have 40 minutes of official competition, with two periods lasting 20 minutes.
-The actual length may also be up to 2–2.5 hours due to the effect of the clock dwell time.
+Slightly different from the tournament for men, the girls will have a total of 40 minutes of official competition, with two periods lasting 20 minutes.
+Similar to the NBA, the actual length of the WNBA may also be up to 2–2.5 hours due to the effect of the clock dwell time.

 NCAA (National Collegiate Athletic Association)